 19-Year-Old Diagnosed With Young-Onset Alzheimer’s

 For two years, a teenager from Beijing began experiencing memory loss problems.
-Beyond memory loss, he began experiencing delayed reactions, reading difficulties and had trouble concentrating.
+Beyond memory loss, he began experiencing delayed reactions, and reading difficulties and had trouble concentrating.
 The 19-year-old’s condition worsened, leading him to seek medical attention in his final year of high school.
-By that time he couldn’t even recall what he had eaten for dinner the night before, and had to drop out of high school.
+By that time he couldn’t even recall what he had eaten for dinner the night before and had to drop out of high school.

 He visited the Capital Medical University in Beijing, where they diagnosed him with Young-Onset Alzheimer’s.
 (1) Following his diagnosis, doctors believe he is now the youngest person ever diagnosed with Alzheimer’s in China and potentially the world.
 The tests and scans that the doctors ran confirmed the disease.
 His hypothalamus, the part of his brain responsible for cognition, had shrunk.

 He had elevated levels of tau protein and damage to his temporal lobe.
 These are all tell-tale markers of Alzheimer’s.
 The young man’s diagnosis has shocked many medical experts worldwide who are researching why this disease appears earlier in some people than others.
-He had no family history of the disease, nor did he have the genetic mutation usually seen in young onset Alzheimer’s patients.
+He had no family history of the disease, nor did he have the genetic mutation usually seen in young-onset Alzheimer’s patients.

 “He could not recall events from just one day prior or the places of his personal belongings.
 He also had difficulty reading and reacting. […] He could not remember whether he had eaten or not […] He was unable to complete his education and had to withdraw from high school, even though he had had an above-average academic performance before beginning to experience significant cognitive decline two years prior.” they wrote in the case report.
 (2)